Hardi185/SQL/Quick head up.md

-# Not Equals Query in MySQL and MS SQL
+## Problem 1: Not Equals Query in MySQL and MS SQL

 ### MySQL
 ```sql